 Illus.
 Bro.
 Glenn was - and remains - the oldest human to venture into space.

-The day of Glenn's first mission into space in 1962, his friend and fellow astronaut Scott Carpenter looked on as the engines of the new Atlas rocket thundered over Cape Canaveral, carrying the Friendship 7 into orbit.
+The day of Glenn's first mission into space in 1962, his friend and fellow astronaut Scott Carpenter looked on as the engine of the new Atlas rocket thundered over Cape Canaveral, carrying the Friendship 7 into orbit.
 Carpenter was the mission's backup pilot, and he himself had not yet made his own flight.
 (He would go up three short months later, aboard Aurora 7.)
 So, he was acting as NASA's official voice from the ground to relay messages to Glenn that day in February - the "CAPCOM" we would always hear during live broadcasts.
 As he watched the rocket rise, he keyed his own microphone and famously wished his friend "Godspeed, John Glenn."

 As do we all.